-TRACK-TBI LONG is designed to leverage the original TRACK-TBI study protocol.
-Both TBI and Control participants from the TRACK-TBI U01 study (n~3000), as well as additional participants enrolled under the Post-U01 phase of the study (n~400+ as of July 2020), will be eligible for up to 3 annual TRACK-TBI LONG Telephone Assessments.
+TRACK-TBI LONG expands upon the original TRACK-TBI study protocol.
+TBI and Control participants from the TRACK-TBI U01 study (n~3000), as well as additional participants enrolled under the Post-U01 phase of the study (n~400+ as of July 2020), will be eligible for up to 3 annual TRACK-TBI LONG Telephone Assessments.

 Clinical Validation of Serum Neurofilament Light as a Biomarker of Traumatic Axonal Injury (TRACK-TBI BIO)

 Traumatic brain injury (TBI) is one of the leading causes of mortality and morbidity affecting humanity, and a recognized risk factor for late-life neurodegenerative disorders.
 The absence of validated biomarkers in the neurotrauma field is a barrier to drug development in this area.
 Consequently, there are no disease-modifying therapies that successfully limit the burden of TBI.